oztas/GLANET/docs/source/tutorial.rst

 		This is a joint annotation which means that given interval, TF  and KEGG Pathway intervals overlap concurrently.
 		Here, same TF with different cell lines are pooled.

-		In other words, joint annotation requires trio overlaps.

 	* *TF and KEGG Pathway Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals concurrently w.r.t.
 Transcription Factors binding sites (CellLine Based) and KEGG Pathways in exon-based, regulation-based and all-based manner.
 		This is a joint annotation which means that given interval, TF and KEGG Pathway intervals overlap concurrently.

-		In other words, joint annotation requires trio overlaps.

 	* *User Defined Gene Set Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 User Defined Gene Set in exon-based, regulation-based and all-based manner.